-The system allows the importer to register with SENASA, enter all the data and required documents of the product to be imported, and have the import permit in a few hours.
-Average issue time has been reduced about 90% from over three working days to less than four hours.
+The system allows the importer to register with SENASA, enter all the data and required documents ofthe product to be imported, and have the import permit in a few hours.
+The average time it takes to issue an import permit has been reduced about 90% from over three working days to less than four hours.
+Then, SENASA transfers the import permit electronically to SEPA at the port of entry and the importer.